GreyRaphael/QuoteMocker/README.md

-# QuoteSimulator
+# QuoteMocker

-simulator for Tick or Bar data
+Mocker for Tick or Bar data